salehapopy66/DMoney_API_Project/README.md

-This is a basis API collection.
+This is a basic API collection.